meleakewubbie/r_insurance_disability_rates/README.md

 # Mapping Health Insurance and Disability Rates for Adults in the United States
 1. Using R, I mapped health insurance and disability rates by county within the United States for adults between 19-35 in 2018.

-2. I utilized R librarys such as tidyverse, sf, tmap, and tmaptools.
+2. I utilized R packages such as tidyverse, sf, tmap, and tmaptools.

 3. I found spatial and tabular data collected by the American Community Survey from 2012, 2014, 2016, and 2018.
 The spatial data includes an outline of all the counties in the United States, while the tabular data includes various statistics.
 I chose to focus on health insurance and disability.